romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What is the name of the feature that enables automated code scanning for vulnerabilities on GitHub?
+Q: What is the name of the feature that enables automated code scanning for vulnerabilities on GitHub?
 <details><summary>Show the answer</summary><p>

 - **CodeQL**